pbugnion/pascalbugnion.net/src/note-content/data-versioning.md

 ## So what?

 The modern entreprise will get increasingly automated.
 Data versioning will be critical to automation happening safely.
 But blindly cargo-culting metaphors from code versioning will get in the way.

+In [the next post](/notes/data-versioning-linked-to-runs), we will explore practical implementations of a data versioning system fit for AI powered organisations.